broxus/token-updater/README.md

 ## Description
-Contracts for update old tip-3 standard tokens to new tip-3.1 standard.
+Smart contracts to update old TIP-3 standard tokens to the new TIP-3.1 standard.

 ## TokenUpdaterFactory